 Seventy percent of Nevada's elementary and middle school accountability system is based on student performance or progress on both the state administered content assessments and English language proficiency.
 Aggregated student performance in proficiency, English language proficiency and graduation rate will be measured against the state's defined long term goals and measures of interim progress.
 Given this distribution, these indicators are more substantially weighted than the school quality indicator described in section 4.1a; however, the SEA has designed the school quality measure to further call attention to the performance of low achieving students and subgroups.
 As such, schools identified for comprehensive supports based on total index score will be influenced heavily by the performance and progress based measures.
 Similarly, sixty-five percent of Nevada's high school accountability system is based on student performance, graduation rate and English language proficiency.
+As such, schools identified for comprehensive supports based on total index score will be influenced heavily by the performance and progress based measures.

 Targeted Support schools at all levels will be identified based on subgroup performance relative to the SEA's measures of interim progress for proficiency and graduation rate.
-For those measures not linked to the measures of interim progress, subgroup performance will be measured against the lowest point earning category in the point attribution table for that measure.
-The lowest point earning categories are typically set at the 15th percentile of statewide student performance.
-As designed, this will be a reporting attribute of our school accountability system that will also enable the SEA to identify schools for targeted supports and improvements.
+As designed, this will be a reporting attribute of our school accountability system that will also enable the SEA to apply conjunctive triggers (i.e. a reduction in total points earned) to the total index score for any school with subgroups failing to meet the measures of interim progress or failing to reduce the number of non-proficient students by 10%.

-E. Participation Rate.
+F. Participation Rate.
 Describe how the State is factoring the requirement for 95 percent student participation in assessments into its system of annual meaningful differentiation of schools consistent with the requirements of 34 C.F.R. § 200.15.

 The SEA is required to "annually measure the achievement of not less than 95 percent of all students, and 95 percent of all students in each subgroup of students who are enrolled in public school..."
 (ESSA 1177-35(E)).
 Specifically, the ESSA requires 95 percent participation on the state mathematics and English language arts assessments.
-Participation in the Science assessment is not included in this rate.
 Given the requirement to measure participation for all students and each of the ten subgroups over two content areas, there will be 22 distinct participation measures determined for each school.

-Participation on the State assessments is important because it helps ensure equal access to educational opportunity as well as enables meaningful measurement of academic performance.
-To ensure that this high standard continues, Nevada has established two levels of participation rate penalties for schools that test fewer than 95% of its eligible student population: Participation Warning and Participation Penalty.
+Participation on the State assessments is important because it helps ensures equal access to educational opportunity as well as enables meaningful measurement of academic performance.
+To ensure that this high standard continues, Nevada has established three levels of participation rate penalties for schools that test fewer than 95% of its eligible student population: Participation Warning, Participation Penalty and Continuing Participation Penalty.
 Additionally, the participation rates for each of the ten subgroups for mathematics and English language proficiency will be publicly reported on the school rating report.